elifia-muthia/IMDB-Data-Viz/README.md

 # IMDB Data Visualization

 This was a project that I did in a group with 3 other people during a summer program.
-In this project, my main contribution is in writing the algorithms to categorize the movie posters by color and predict the IMDB rating of a movie based on the colors in its movie poster.
+In this project, my main contribution is in writing the algorithms to categorize the movie posters by color (in color_categorizing folder) and predict the IMDB rating of a movie based on the colors in its movie poster (in working code folder).

 ---